rogeryeosgit/QTProject/README.md

 - in order to see MongoDB data "use authProj", followed by "db.users.find()" or "db.sessions.find()" where users / sessions are collections within the db.

 06/07/2018
-- Still some time to figure out authentication portion
+- Still need some time to figure out authentication portion

+16/07/2018
+-